astrogirlnim/GeneKnow/download_website/README.md

-# GenePredict Download Website
+# GeneKnow Download Website

-This is the static website for hosting GenePredict downloads and serving as a marketing landing page.
+This is the static website for hosting GeneKnow downloads and serving as a marketing landing page.
 The website is automatically deployed to GitHub Pages and fetches the latest releases from the GitHub API.

 ## 🌟 Features